ideasman42/the_joy_of_life_drawing/book.rst

 using A2 and A3 pads I prefer to mount my books on an easel, but from time to time I will sprawl on the floor and draw hunched over my pad, maybe for one drawing only....never a whole session.

-Where accuracy of proportion is critical, this seating position may lead to a little parallax error (distortion of the figure) for the unwary, but I find the change of seating positions refreshing..
+Where accuracy of proportion is critical, this seating position may lead to some parallax error (distortion of the figure) for the unwary, but I find the change of seating positions refreshing..

-Although I prefer to draw on A2 size paper, .... (most of the drawings illustrating this book are photo reductions of A2 sized drawings)...., oards suitable for A1 size folios or individual sheets are typical and available, mounted on to easels for most groups I have attended.
+Although I prefer to draw on A2 size paper, .... (most of the drawings illustrating this book are photo reductions of A2 sized drawings)...., boards suitable for A1 size folios or individual sheets are typical and available, mounted on to easels for most groups I have attended.

 Over the past 2 years I have been drawing on A4 and A3 paper regularly and although